Zendelll/daggerheart-freshcutgrass-importer/README.md

 - Thanks to the Foundryborne team for the excellent Daggerheart system
 - Thanks to original module's author [50gnr](https://github.com/50gnr) for their work.
 It wouldn't be possible without them!
-- Inspired by the 5e Statblock Importer module
+- Thanks to [FreshCutGrass](https://freshcutgrass.app) for the app we all love and use
 - Built for the Daggerheart community